brklntmhwk/npkb/README.md

 	- Personally, I love using iPad when creating a mind map or visualizing any ideas or thoughts
 - Quick notes creation and management
 	- You can leave quick notes here on the spot if you're on the PC but if not, it's quite hard
-	- Figure out another alternative way possibly with your smartphone or tablet
+	- Figure out another alternative way possibly with your smartphone or tablet (e.g., When you're walking outside)

 ## Version Management
 The version of this vault is managed with [Git](https://git-scm.com/), which enables you to sync and share your vault among multiple devices and machines.